Roommate Conflict Resolution

 Roommate Communication

-As you get closer to August and you start to shop and pack for college, it is a great idea to compare notes and plan together.
+As you get closer to Welcome Week and you start to shop and pack for college, it is a great idea to compare notes and plan together.
 Here are some important topics to discuss prior to moving in:

 • What are you bringing for the room (TV, computer, mini fridge, microwave, furniture, electronics, any big items, etc.)?